vnovick/ama/readme.md

 See my [favorite/popular/frequently asked](https://github.com/kentcdodds/ama/issues?utf8=%E2%9C%93&q=label%3A%22favorite%2Fpopular%2Ffrequently%20asked%22%20) questions.

 I get a lot of questions by email.
 This way anyone can read the answer.

-It's often the only way I can justify taking the time to answer.
-Read: ["Hi, thanks for reaching out to me 👋"](https://medium.com/@kentcdodds/hi-thanks-for-reaching-out-to-me-d970e7e6632).
+**If you'd rather not ask your question publicly**, send me an email (address below) and I can post the question anonymously for you.

 Subscribe for updates by [watching the repo](https://github.com/kentcdodds/ama/watchers).